shenwei356/LexicMap/docs/content/usage/utils/kmers.md

   3. K-mer positions (column pos) are 1-based.
      For reference genomes with multiple sequences, the sequences were concatenated to a single sequence with intervals of N's.
+  4. Reversed means if the k-mer is reversed for suffix matching.

 Usage:
   lexicmap utils kmers [flags] -d <index path> [-m <mask index>] [-o out.tsv.gz]